 Getting it Right

 Our regular compost bins outside are fairly forgiving, and even when we’ve had some smells due to an imbalance of grass clippings to leaves, at least we knew how to remedy it (add more leaves!), and at least it’s not in the house.

 With the worm bin, we’ve spent a good amount of time peeking in the bin and looking for signs of too much water or not enough.
 Too much food or not enough.
 Too much bedding or not enough.
 Are the air holes sufficient for air exchange?
 And on it goes.

-Paranoia Leads to Real Problems!
+Paranoia Leads to Real Worm Bin Problems!

 After the addition of collard greens to the bin, though, the entire house stunk like rotten Brassica for a week…because there WAS rotten Brassica in the house.
 Apparently I gave them too much food, too fast.
 I threw in a bucket of brown leaves and the problem seemed to go away.

 But now we’ve noticed that the sides of the bin, the underside of the lid, and the top of the pile are all covered in tiny, white specks.
-Vince did some research, and it turns out these are mites.
+Mr. TAF did some research, and it turns out these are mites.
 They are harmless, but show up when there has been too much moist food added to the bin at once.
 These guys compete with the worms for food.

 The solution is to not feed the worms for a couple of weeks.
 So, I’m back to my regular outdoor composting for awhile.
 I just throw all of the food scraps into my regular compost pail which goes outside to the regular compost bin.